-muzic.net.nz is a voluntary organisation with the purpose of getting New Zealand music onto the web.
-Along with services for musicians they also provide a gig guide, music news and discussion groups.
+muzic.net.nz is a voluntary organisation with the purpose of getting NZ music onto the web.
+Along with services for musicians they also provide a gig guide, reviews and discussion groups.

 New Zealand Music Commission

-Established in 2000.
-The NZMC provides support with a range of domestic and international programmes including New Zealand Music Month and attendance at a number of international music trade shows.
+The NZMC provides support with a range of domestic and international programmes including a music mentoring programme in schools, NZ Music Month and funded attendance at a number of international music trade shows.

 Phone: (09) 376 0115

-The New Zealand Music Foundation is a not-for-profit charitable trust, created to provide financial assistance to members of the NZ music community.
+Music Helps is a not-for-profit charitable trust, created to provide financial assistance to members of the NZ music community.
 The aims of the foundation are to provide financial support to suitable entities that work toward enriching the lives of New Zealanders in need through music, and to provide emergency financial assistance to members of the NZ music community who are suffering hardship, illness or distress.

 New Zealand Music Month

-The official website listing events throughout the month; you can also register for updates.
+The official website listing events throughout the month of May; you can also register for updates.

 NZ Music Services Directory

-An invaluable source of information for NZ music contacts under broad categories including: production, media, recording, support and equipment.
+An invaluable source of information about up-to-date NZ music contacts under a wide range of categories including: production, media, recording, support and equipment.
 Published annually (each January) by Southern Exposure.

 NZ On Air

 NZ On Air is a broadcast funding agency with a music division.
 NZ On Air funding pays for Radio NZ and Concert FM to record and broadcast NZ music and funds access radio stations who carry specialist NZ music shows.